 Pumpkin Bread freezes well

 This recipe makes seven 5.5 x 3-inch loaves.
-That is a lot of little loaves from one baking session.
+(See recipe note below to make standard-size loaves) That is a lot of little loaves from one baking session.
 I use a pan that has 4 mini loaf pans connected together and I also use individual pans to finish up the batter.
 When filled, I place the pans in the oven and bake them all together

 I love the mini loaves for many reasons.
 They are a great sized to give as gifts for neighbors and friends.
 They are just right for snacking or breakfast when you don’t want leftovers.
 And, the smaller slices work so well in a bread basket offering different varieties, like dinner rolls and corn muffins.